Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.1/components/footer.md

 ### Mandatory bar

-Orange footer comes with a terms & conditions sub-component: `.footer-terms`.
-This sub-component is **mandatory** in every Orange footer.
+The footer comes with a terms & conditions sub-component: `.footer-terms`.
+This sub-component or equivalent is **mandatory** in every footer and should come as the last element.

 {{< example class="p-0" >}}
 {{< orange-footer mandatory=true >}}